Who we are

 Meet Dona Iracy — Artisan

-Dona Iracy, a 60 year old, Tocantins native.
-Mother of 3 and grandmother of 4.
-Her talents go beyond her household dotes, she is an amazing artisan, who learned to wove golden grass on her own.
-She is very creative and innovative.
-Has worked for SEBRAE teaching other women the technique used to wove golden grass with detail to quality and innovative designs.
-I call her my golden grass queen.
+Dona Iracy is a 60-year-old, Tocantins native whose talents go beyond her household duties.
+As a mother of 3 and grandmother of 4, Dona Iracy is an amazing artisan, who learned to wove golden grass on her own.
+She's a remarkable woman who is very creative and innovative.
+In addition to her work with Mirakitã, Dona Iracy has worked for SEBRAE-the Brazilian Service of Support for Micro and Small Enterprises--teaching other women the technique used to wove golden grass with a focus on quality and creation of innovative designs.
+I call her my Golden Grass Queen.

 Meet Rosa — Artisan